 A Delhi court has convicted expelled BJP MLA Kuldeep Singh Sengar for the kidnapping and rape of a minor girl in Unnao in 2017.
-Sengar has been convicted for rape under IPC and the section for the POCSO Act for offence of public servant committing penetrative sexual assault on a child.
+Sengar has been convicted of rape under IPC and the section for the POCSO Act for the offense of public servant committing penetrative sexual assault on a child.
 District Judge Dharmesh Sharma has acquitted co-accused Shashi Singh in the case.
 The court will hear arguments on quantum on sentence for Sengar on Wednesday, December 18.

 Sengar, a four-time BJP MLA from UP’s Bangermau, was expelled from the BJP in August 2019.
 The court had on August 9 framed charges against the MLA and Singh under Sections 120 b (criminal conspiracy), 363 (kidnapping), 366 (kidnapping or inducing a woman to compel for marriage), 376 (rape) and other relevant sections of the Protection of Children from Sexual Offences (POCSO) Act.